Business Essentials

 View Live Page

-As a lead UX designer, I helped the team launch U.S. Bank’s Business Essentials, a digital solution for small businesses that streamlines checking, payments, and POS (Point Of Sale) tools into one experience.
+As a lead UX designer, I helped the team launch U.S. Bank’s Business Essentials, a financial solution for small businesses that streamlines checking, payments, and POS (Point Of Sale) tools into one experience.
 The redesign led to 92% improved navigation scores and 60% faster onboarding, helping businesses get set up faster and with less friction.

 Problem